Michigan Occupational Therapy Association

 What is the Board of Occupational Therapy?

 The Michigan Board of Occupational Therapists is authorized by the state legislature to develop rules and regulations and monitor the profession so that public safety is protected.
-The Michigan Board of Occupational Therapists is a legislative arm of the state and is not related to the Michigan Occupational Therapy Association, which is a voluntary professional organization.
+The Michigan Board of Occupational Therapists is a legislative arm of the state and is not related to the Michigan Occupational Therapy Association.

 The current members of the OT Board of Michigan are:

-Information about OT regulation and the Michigan Board of Occupational Therapists can be found at
+Information about OT regulation and the Michigan Board of Occupational Therapists can be found on LARA's website.
+You

-The Public Health Code, which includes the regulation of OT profession, is available here:
+You can also check out The Public Health Code, which includes the regulation of OT profession.

 What is the difference between MiOTA and the Board of Occupational Therapy?